-- 1. Log in remotely to the server.
-If you are able to log in, the network is working. - 2.
-Execute the rpcinfo command from the server.
-For example, for a server named host2, you would enter the following command: - # /usr/sbin/rpcinfo -p host2 - 3.
+- Log in remotely to the server.
+If you are able to log in, the network is working. - Execute the rpcinfo command from the server.
+For example, for 2. a server named host2, you would enter the following command:

+'''

+/usr/sbin/rpcinfo -p host2

+'''

 If the port mapper is running properly on the server, the rpcinfo command lists the registered program numbers.
 If it does not, restart the port mapper on the server.
-You also need a port mapper running on the client host; if it is not running there, start it. - 4.
+You also need a port mapper running on the client host; if it is not running there, start it.
+See portmap(8) for more information.

 After you restart the port mapper, stop the NFS daemons by entering the following command: